Principal 3-Bundles with Adjusted Connections

-In a first step, we compute the complete unadjusted differential cocycles, coboundaries, and higher coboundaries for such principal 3-bundles.
-So far, only partial information on the cocycles was available in the literature~\cite{Saemann:2013pca}, see also~\cite{Jurco:2009px} and~\cite{Martins:2009aa} for Čech cocycles and a discussion of holonomies, as well as~\cite{Wang:2013dwa,Song:2021jnw} for related work.
-Particularly the coboundary and higher coboundary relations were mostly missing.
+In a first step, we integrate the (strict) BRST Lie 3-algebroid for a 2-crossed module of Lie algebras to a strict BRST Lie 3-groupoid in \ref{sec:BRST-groupoid}.
+This BRST Lie 3-groupoid captures local connection forms as well as the action of (finite) gauge and higher gauge transformations and their composition.
 The underlying calculations are made non-trivial by the involved axioms of the structure maps in 2-crossed modules, and they are very lengthy and error-prone.

-We then compute the relevant adjustment conditions, which arise from consistency of the action of (higher) gauge transformations.
-The arising consistency conditions involve the 2- and 3-form curvature components of the connection, and are automatically satisfied if these components, sometimes called ``fake curvatures'', vanish.
-An adjustment is here a deformation of the cocycle relations so that these consistency conditions are automatically satisfied.
-We show that these deformations are given in terms of additional algebraic data on the 2-crossed module of Lie groups, and we identify the relevant moduli.
-This leads to \ref{def:adjusted-2XM} of an adjusted 2-crossed module of Lie groups, which is the relevant data underlying the definition of adjusted differential cocycles of principal 3-bundles, which are given in our main theorem \ref{thm:main}.
-Again, the underlying computations are very lengthy.
+Computing the integration amounts to postulating gauge and higher gauge transformations.
+The unadjusted gauge transformations, i.e., those that are consistent for fake flat connections\footnote{That is, connections for which all curvature forms but the one of highest form degree vanish.}, are easily guessed.
+For general connections, however, we have to introduce deformations that ensure that all (higher) morphisms in the BRST Lie 3-groupoid act consistently.
+In particular, they must compose associatively and link lower morphisms with the same target.
+We show that these deformations are captured by an adjustment, additional structure maps on the 2-crossed module of Lie groups that must satisfy certain adjustment relations.
+This yields the definition of an adjusted 2-crossed module of Lie groups in~\ref{def:adjusted-2XM}.

+Once the BRST Lie 3-groupoid is established, we can stackify it to the differential cohomology describing principal 3-bundles with adjusted connections subordinate to a chosen cover of the base manifold.
+This is done in \ref{sec:diff_cohomology}.
+Concretely, we link local connection forms over double overlaps by gauge transformations, which are then glued together over triple overlaps using higher gauge transformations, etc. We note that so far, only partial information on the form of even the unadjusted differential cocycles was available in the literature~\cite{Saemann:2013pca}, see also~\cite{Jurco:2009px} and~\cite{Martins:2009aa} for Čech cocycles and a discussion of holonomies, as well as~\cite{Wang:2013dwa,Song:2021jnw} for related work.
+Particularly the higher gauge transformations were mostly missing.
+Our results fill this gap for fake-flat connections and extend it to the general non-fake-flat case.